yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

         # 2. if Income/Expense dates requested, then harvest related I/E txns...
         # 3. convert the harvested I/E txn table into account balances...
         # 4. for all accounts / balances not derived by steps 2 & 3, calculate balance asof dates (where requested)...
-        # 5. for all accounts / balances not derived by steps 2, 3 & 4, harvest remaining Account's real balance(s)...
+        # 5. for all accounts / balances not derived by steps 2, 3 & 4, harvest remaining accounts' real balance(s)...
         # 6. replace balance(s) with cost basis / unrealised / capital gains on security accounts (where requested)...
         # 7. for all accounts selected, add reminder txn/balances up to the reminder's asof date (where requested).